wmjordan/Codist/README.md

   ![Smart Bar Instance Producer](doc/smart-bar-instance-producer.png)

-  From version 5.2 on, there are two buttons on the top right corner in the result list of symbol analysis commands.
+  There are two buttons on the top right corner in the result list of symbol analysis commands.
 The _Pin_ button will keep the list on the screen.
 And you can use your mouse to drag those lists around.

 ### Symbol Marker